aosabook/500lines/search-engine/README.md

 and a single chunk
 to find all the postings for a term.

-There’s a chunk-size tradeoff: if the chunks are too small, the skip file will be large, and a single query may need to read many chunks;
-on the other hand, if the chunks are too large, then reading a single chunk will take a long time.

 Industrial-strength search engines
 identify terms by integer indices into a term dictionary and documents by integer document IDs,